cur33/PointsBot/README.md

 More information on the specific config options can be found in the comments in the sample config file.

+You shouldn't have to worry about it, but if you need it, information on the TOML syntax used for the file can be found on [Github](https://github.com/toml-lang/toml).

 ### Bot account

 In order to make a bot, you must first have a bot account.
-This could be a personal account, but it is wise to create a dedicate account for the bot, especially one with the word "bot" somewhere in the name.
+This could be a personal account, but it is recommended to create a dedicated account for the bot, especially one with the word "bot" somewhere in the name.

 Once you have that, you can create a Reddit app for the bot.
 This is needed for authenticating with Reddit.